garvitchaudhary9/StringMatchingAlgorithms/README.md

 # Manual

 ```
-Download the Xcode code project
+-Download the Xcode code project

 -Run each Target for Plag Check